thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 In the above code example, the `<input />` component's event prop is `onChange` and the event handler is a reference to the `this.handleChange()` function.
 Notice the component has a lowercase name.
 When the component is mounted or unmounted, the event handler is registered to or unregistered from the synthetic event system.

-When the `value` of the `<input />` component changes, a native event is fired and propagated through the DOM during the native capturing and bubbling phases.
+When the `value` of the `<input />` component changes, the browser's native event system works just as you might expect.
+A native event is fired and propagated through the DOM hierarchy in both a native capturing phase and a native bubbling phase.

 ```text
   Native capturing phase            Native bubbling phase